leonardoLavagna/Computer-Vision/README.md

 ![download](https://user-images.githubusercontent.com/91341004/152332006-8338e370-86ae-4b1f-a25f-0779cb0b1ac5.png)

 We will implement a simple image recognition system based on image filering and color histograms.
-All the file needed to execute the final notebook can be found in the file branch of this repository.
+All the file needed to execute the final notebook can be found in the files branch of this repository.

 ## Contributors
 - Leonardo Lavagna